 The list of RPA use cases in banking may be extended to many other areas, such as, for instance, compliance procedures, ticketing and customer support services, financial and operational planning, customer onboarding and monitoring.

-The bottomline here is that simple-task automation use cases emphasize the top virtues of RPA implementation in banking, i.e.:
+The bottomline here is that simple-task automation use cases emphasize the top virtues of RPA for banking, i.e.:

 - Providing with 100% accuracy of data management and processing